How to Build a Cloud-Native EHR That’s HIPAA-Compliant and Scalable

 Encrypt ePHI while it’s in transit and at rest.
 AES-256 or above should be used for cloud storage.
 For instance, managed encryption keys that automatically encrypt S3, EBS, and RDS data at rest are provided by the AWS Key Management Service.
 “AWS KMS enables encryption of data both at rest and in transit, ensuring PHI is securely protected,” according to CloudTech.

-In actuality, utilise TLS for all API endpoints and service-to-service communication, and activate server-side encryption on all buckets and disks.
+Utilize TLS for all API endpoints and service-to-service communication, and activate server-side encryption on all buckets and disks.
 For respective systems, Google Cloud KMS and Azure Key Vault provide comparable key management.
 It is essential to have strong key management policies.

 Access Control

 Implement the principle of least privilege.
-Use IAM roles, policies, and directory services to ensure only authorised users and services can access PHI.
+Use IAM roles, policies, and directory services to ensure only authorized users and services can access PHI.
 Carefully define responsibilities both within applications and at the cloud level.
 Kubernetes RBAC, for instance, can limit who can view or alter cluster data.

 For administrator access, multi-factor authentication is always required.
 Every account that has access to PHI should be treated as high-value, and you should audit who logs in and from where.